 2 scallions, finely chopped

-2 tablespoons Korean red chili pepper flakes, gochugaru (add 1 teaspoon more if you like it spicy)
+2 - 3 tablespoons Korean red chili pepper flakes, gochugaru (adjust to taste)

 2 teaspoons minced garlic